ChristopherHKroll/Hearty-by-NutriComm/README.md

 ---

-For further information, please refer to the [documentation](docs/README.md) or contact the project team.
+For further information, please contact the project team.